alexmadrinanfdez/basic-python/README.md

     + `hello.py`: a must in every programming language.
     + `ascii.py`: accepts as input an integer given by the user and transforms it to an ASCII character.
     + `reverse-number.py`: swaps the order of the digits of a number provided by the user.
+    + `prime-number.py`: checks if a given number is a prime number.